jakobkreft/exif-remove/README.md

 ## Building

-Requires the Android SDK (platform 37) and a JDK.
-The Gradle daemon JVM is pinned by `gradle/gradle-daemon-jvm.properties`; Gradle provisions a matching toolchain automatically via the foojay resolver if you do not have one.
+Needs a JDK and the Android SDK with platform 37.

 ```
 ./gradlew assembleRelease
 ```

+Release builds are reproducible: building the same commit twice gives a byte-identical APK.

 ## Privacy

-No data collected, and no network access: the app does not request the internet permission, so Android blocks it at the system level.
+Nothing is collected and there is no network access, because the app does not request the internet permission.
 See [PRIVACY.md](PRIVACY.md).

 ## License

 Copyright (C) 2026 Jakob Kreft

-EXIF Remove is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
-See [LICENSE](LICENSE) for the full text.

-Every source file carries an [SPDX](https://spdx.dev/) identifier (`GPL-3.0-or-later`).
+Free software under the GNU General Public License, version 3 or later.
+See [LICENSE](LICENSE).
+Every source file carries an SPDX `GPL-3.0-or-later` header.